peteonrails/zfs-on-clear-linux/README.md

 ## Loading the new kernel module at boot

 The zfs module will not load automatically at boot.
 To make it do so -- in a non-root configuration -- you can load the zfs.ko module at boot time by specifying to systemd that you want the out-of-tree module to be loaded.

+First, make sure your system will allow unsigned modules:

+    `echo "module.sig_unenforce" | sudo tee /etc/kernel/cmdline.d/allow-unsigned-modules.conf`

 Clear Linux and systemd use the `/etc/modules-load.d/` directory to load out-of-tree kernel modules.
 Make sure that the directory exists: